Sunday, February 12, 2012

 Perak Herb Garden

-Another interesting place we made an unplanned visit was the Perak Herb Garden.
-At first we were doubtful of whether it was worth visiting , but we were glad we did.
+Another interesting place we visited which was unscheduled was the Perak Herb Garden.
+At first we were doubtful whether it was worth visiting, but we were glad we did.
 The garden was full of interesting plants.

 Of particular interest was this plant below - said to be able to boost the male libido !!
 Well, we have this plant back home.

-Below, on the left is the so called "Lidah Jin" or "Devil's Tongue" but sometimes it is called "Mother-in-law's Tongue" .
-The plant shown below at right is called Sabah Snake Grass and known to have some effect in treating cancer.
+Below, on the left is the so-called "Lidah Jin" or "Devil's Tongue" but it sometimes being called - the "Mother-in-law's Tongue" .
+The plant shown below at right is called Sabah Snake Grass and is known to have some effect in treating cancer.

-Another garden plant is the 'Garden Croton" or "Daun Puding" on the lower left below - the leaves are said to be be good for skin problem, help to ease urination and constipation.
+Another garden plant is the 'Garden Croton" or "Daun Puding" shown on the lower left below - the leaves are said to be good for skin problem.
+It helps to ease urination and constipation.
 We used to have plenty of these in our garden.
 The long yellow leaves on the right can be used to treat gall stones.

 Wednesday, February 08, 2012

-Kap Pian (Peanut Pancake) at backlane stall, Menglembu
+Kap Pian (Peanut Pancake) at a back lane stall, Menglembu.

 Besides cendol, we did stop at taufu fah stores whenever we found one.
 This Woong Kee Beancurd along Jalan Ali Pitchay in Ipoh is reputed to be 4th generation maker of taufu fah.
 It's texture was smooth and silky and it was served with gula Malacca syrup.
 Even better than the one sold in our Taman Tun Fuad Park.